999ashu/TwiX-App/README.md

 # TwiX App

 ## Description
-### TwiX is microbloggign app.
+### TwiX is microblogging app.
 The key feature is the ability to add up to 3 emojis to a post, describing the user's mood and adding expressivity to your thoughts.

 ## Features and technologies
 * Auth flow is implemented on `UIKit`.